DanteLore/weather-etl/README.md

 * **main.py** run it locally
 * **lambda.py** the lambda function implementation
 * **lambda.tf** terraform to create the lambda, roles, trigger etc

+# Thoughts

+* Would it be better to pull the raw data direct from source and store it to S3 "acquired" then process to the cleaner form?
+Safer from bugs in the transform/decode code then
+* Unit tests are nice, should have some ;)
+* How to deal with failures - what happens if the job fails - only 24h of data is available on the API, so failure would mean data loss.
+How to deal with this IRL?
+* Look at creating the glue schema/table defs within the script - and MSCK repair etc
+* Check validity of data, handle bugs/bad data etc elegantly
+* Schema-on-write validation